Neuro-Symbolic Skill Discovery for Conditional Multi-Level Planning: Experimental Results

 \subsection{Skill Discovery}

-To test the skill discovery performance of our model, we trained 100 randomly initialized models and analyzed them in batches of 10.
-The results showed that in \hakan{27} of all trials, the skills were clustered perfectly into the 5 vectors that were in the high-level skill space.
-We further analyzed them in batches of 10 to find a practical way of selecting a model that automatically clustered the demonstrations.
+To test the skill discovery performance of our model, we trained 100 randomly initialized models and analyzed them in folds of 10.
+The results showed that in \hakan{27} of all trials, the skills were clustered perfectly into the five vectors that were in the high-level skill space (meaning all demonstrations of the same skill have been mapped to the same skill vector embedding by the model).
+We further analyzed the results in folds of 10 to find a practical way of selecting a model that automatically clustered the demonstrations.
 In all batches, we observed that two of the three models with the least valued losses in the batch were perfectly clustered.
-Generally, when the model could not perfectly cluster the skills, this was because multiple skills were mapped to the same vector.